Rhinoplasty in San Diego, CA

 What is a Dorsal Hump?

 The dorsum of the nose refers to the top of the nose.
 Normally, it is straight or has a gentle convexity towards a more projecting nasal tip.
-The dorsum of the nose may be satisfactory when viewed from the front, but may show too much projection when viewed from the side.
+The dorsum of the nose may be satisfactory when viewed from the front, however, it may show too much projection when viewed from the side.

 The nasal dorsum determines the character of the nose.
-When the dorsum of the nose is concave or has a bump or a hump, this may interfere with the desired profile.
+Therefore, when the dorsum of the nose is concave or has a bump or a hump, this may interfere with the desired profile.
 In addition to the height and configuration of the nasal dorsum, the projection and shape of the nasal tip affects the nasal profile, and the contribution of both of these factors must be considered.

 Moreover, the quality of the skin is especially important in nose surgery.
 Thick skin may not allow the altered anatomy to show through, whereas very thin skin may show any slight irregularity.
 When doing a nose reshaping surgery, a number of surgical techniques are available to reduce the dorsal hump to create better balance to the shape of the nose.